Welcome to Service Dog Laws Louisiana

 The truth is that you are not legally required to register or certify a service dog in Louisiana or any other state in the US.
 Service dogs are protected under the ADA, Americans with Disabilities Act.

-Registration and certification done online from random websites does not convey any legal rights under the ADA or the Department of Justice.
+Registration and certification done online from random websites do not convey any legal rights under the ADA or the Department of Justice.
 Buying a piece of paper from the internet does not turn a dog into a service dog.
+Check out our article “Which Service Dog Registry is Legitimate?” to find out more and learn why registrations are not required.

 Businesses and other public entities are not permitted to ask for proof of a service dog from a person with a disability.
 Requiring any kind of documentation as a condition of entry is prohibited.
 In employment and housing situations, documentation can be required, but only to state that the animal is necessary.
 Personal details about a disability are not required.